What You Should Know About Cockatiels

 A cockatiel’s feathers produce a layer of dust that can get all over the cage when the bird shakes its feathers.
 The dust on the feathers helps the bird groom.
 Bathe or spray water on your bird regularly, and clean the cage with diluted bleach weekly.
 Most bird cages have a removable bottom to make cleaning easier.
 Waste build up in the cage creates toxic levels of ammonia and other health risks.

-A hand raised young bird will be easier to bond with and curb unwanted behavior such as biting.
-When buying a bird from a pet store, watch the clerk handle the bird and see how friendly the bird is: if its fearful, or biting the clerk.
-If you are going direct to a breeder, ask them if the bird is socialized to people and if you can try handling it before buying it.
+A hand raised young bird will be easier to bond with and as a result unwanted behavior such as biting will go away quicker.
+When buying a bird from a pet store, watch the clerk handle the bird and see how friendly the bird is.
+Is it fearful, or biting the clerk?
+Breeders should know more about the bird than clerks in a store, but ask if you can try handling it before buying it.
 A fearful cockatiel will take more time and patience to bond with.

 Cockatiels do not do well in sudden room temperature changes.
 The cage should be away from the kitchen in a draft free location.
 Fumes from toxic cleaners such as oven cleaners can be deadly.
 Room temperature should not be below 65°F or to exceed 80°F. Do not place the cage in front of a heating vent or A/C.

 Cockatiels are so much fun.
 They have lovable antics, play, and can be affectionate.
 My cockatiel loved to sit on my chest, rub his head on my chin and chew on my whisker stubble!
-They are safe with children if they are taught how to interact with the bird gently.
+If children are taught to be gentle with the bird, it is safe to have them interact.

 If you are a first time bird owner, please let us know how you are doing and if we can help in our discussion forum on Facebook